 How to Get Better Sleep to Boost the Immune System:

 - Stick to a schedule.That means going to bed and waking up at the same time every day.

 - Avoid electronics and bright lights before bed.They mess with the internal circadian rhythm, making it harder to fall and stay asleep.

 - Establish a nighttime routine.Read a book, meditate or stretch before your head hits the pillow to signal your body that it is time to wind down.

 - Exercise daily.
 (Do you notice a trend?)
 Exercise helps you fall asleep quicker and experience a higher quality rest.

 - Assess the environment:temperature, noise, the comfort level of your mattress.
 Make the bedroom a relaxing, comfortable place to rest.

 - Check out more tips and tricks here.

 Boosting the immune system is not as simple as taking a supplement or drinking more orange juice.
 A healthy immune system is built on a foundation of a balanced diet, supplementation when needed, plenty of exercise, quality sleep and stress management.
-Translate these tips into sustainable lifestyle changes and your immune system will be strong and healthy for life!
+Now that you know how to boost your immune system naturally, translate these top 5 tips into sustainable lifestyle changes and your immune system will be strong and healthy for life!